virgesmith/neworder/README.md

 ## The obligatory "Hello world" example

-This example is an ultra-simple illustration of the structure required, and all the files are extensively commented.
+This example is a simple illustration of the structure required, and all the files are extensively commented.
 It can be used as a skeleton for new project.

 ```bash
 $ ./run_example.sh hello_world